finalv2/cwp-decap-test/strategies/document-and-track-kin-connections.md

 **Use visual mapping to identify and organize connections.** Create a genogram (family tree) to show relationships using genogram software, blank paper, or a dry-erase board.
 Include all important connections, even if they aren't legal or blood relatives.
 Use the visual map to generate new leads and spot missing connections.

 Aim for comprehensive mapping.
-Some programs recommend identifying 150-200 people.
+Some programs recommend identifying 150 to 200 people.
 Update the genogram as you learn about new connections.

 ## This strategy in action